-Those who served our country and were injured by 3M’s wrongful conduct deserve justice.
+Those who served our country and were injured by 3M’s wrongful conduct, deserve justice.
 This is why the attorneys at Phipps Deacon Purnell are investigating cases from current or former personnel suffering from hearing loss across the United States.
-Phipps Deacon Purnell is located in San Antonio, Texas-
+Phipps Deacon Purnell is located in Military City, USA.
+Our employees are family to over 40 members who served in the military.

 A recent settlement in a False Claims Act lawsuit brought against 3M by the U.S. government resolves allegations that 3M knowingly sold the Dual-Ended Combat Arms™ Earplugs, Version 2 to the U.S. military without disclosing defects that hampered the effectiveness of the hearing protection.
 These earplugs did not protect servicemen and women as represented by the manufacturer and, as a result, caused hearing loss or tinnitus (a ringing or buzzing in the ear) for some users.
 The problem was that the dual-ended earplugs were too short to be properly inserted into users’ ears.
 As a result, the earplugs could gradually loosen without the user noticing, potentially leading to hearing loss or damage.